For various reasons (mostly historical), collegiate quiz bowl has multiple national championships each year.

 The High School National Championship Tournament (HSNCT) is hosted by NAQT.
-HSNCT is the largest tournament in quiz bowl, with a field size of roughly 300 teams.
-The tournament uses timed rounds, and the distribution is similar to that of NAQT’s regular sets (though the questions are harder).
+HSNCT is the largest tournament in quiz bowl, with a field size of over 300 teams.
+The tournament uses timed rounds, and the distribution is similar to that of NAQT’s regular-season sets (though the questions are harder).
 Teams can qualify by placing in the top 15% of any tournament that uses NAQT questions.

 In addition to HSNCT, schools that meet NAQT’s definition of a “small school” can qualify for the Small School National Championship Tournament (SSNCT).
 This can be accomplished by finishing in the top 30% of teams from small schools in any tournament using NAQT questions.
 Teams from small schools that qualify for HSNCT will also qualify for SSNCT.

-The National Scholastic Championship (NSC) is hosted by PACE.
-It is of comparable difficult to HSNCT, but with several notable differences.
-NSC packets have slightly more fine arts than HSNCT, and they contains no questions on pop culture or sports.
-In addition, NSC features untimed rounds, no negs, 20-point powers, and “bounceback” bonuses (where if a team gets a bounus part wrong, their opponent has a chance to answer).
-Teams qualify for NSC by placing in the top 10-25% at a PACE-certified tournament (the exact cutoff depends on the level of certification).
+The National Scholastic Championship (NSC) is hosted by PACE, and is to HSNCT what ACF Nationals is to ICT.
+Although the difficulty is comparable to that of HSCNT, the format and subject distribution have some slight differences.
+NSC packets have longer tossups, more questions fine arts, mythology, and philosophy content than HSNCT, and no questions on pop culture or sports.
+In addition, NSC features untimed rounds, no negs, 20-point powers, and “bounceback” bonuses (if a team gets a bounus part wrong, their opponent has a chance to answer).

-The National All-Star Academic Tournament (NASAT) is hosted by HSAPQ.
-Unlike HSNCT and NSC, teams are composed of the top players from each state.
+The National All-Star Academic Tournament (NASAT) was originally created by HSAPQ, but is now independently organized.
+Unlike HSNCT and NSC, teams are composed of the top 4 players from each state.
 It features very difficult questions (comparable to college regionals) and is considered the hardest tournament in high school quiz bowl.
-If you are interested in playing for Colorado, contact us.
+If you are interested in playing for Colorado, contact us!

 NAQT hosts the Middle School National Championship Tournament (MSNCT), the middle school equivalent of HSNCT.
 Teams can qualify by placing in the top 15% of any middle school tournament that uses NAQT questions.